akej74/hdri-sun-aligner/README.md

 - Select any object and click "Rotate object" to align it with a vector from the calculated point to origo

 # Installation of HDRI Sun Aligner addon
-1. Download this repository (master) as a ZIP file
+1. Download latest release from https://github.com/akej74/hdri-sun-aligner/releases (source as ZIP).
 2. Open Blender preferences -> addons and select "Install from file"...
 3. Activate the addon, "HDRI Sun Aligner"